aws-solutions/qnabot-on-aws/docs/LLM_Retrieval_and_generative_question_answering/README.md

 ### 2. Lambda function

 Use a custom Lambda function to experiment with LLMs of your choice.
 Provide your own lambda function that takes a *question*, *context*, and a QnABot *settings* object.
 Your Lambda function can invoke any LLM you choose, and return the prediction in a JSON object containing the key, `generated_text`.
 You provide the ARN for your Lambda function when you deploy or update QnABot.

+*See [QnABot on AWS Sample Plugins](https://github.com/aws-samples/qnabot-on-aws-plugin-samples/blob/develop/README.md) for some sample customizable plugins to integrate QnABot with your choice of leading LLM providers including our own Amazon Bedrock service (in preview), Anthropic, and AI21.*

 #### Deploy Stack for Embedding models invoked by a custom Lambda Function